Artboomy/netlogs/README.md

 Run `yarn run package`.
 This will generate .zip archive, which can be unpacked and installed as development extensions.

 Alternatively, run `yarn run bild:prod` and archive `dist` folder manually.

+## 🗜️ Zip installation

+1. Grab the latest release from [Github](https://github.com/Artboomy/netlogs/releases).
+Download `netlogs.zip`.

+2. Unzip it.

+3. Open chrome://extensions/ and toggle developer mode in the header.

+4. Click **"Load unpacked"** and select folder from step 2.

+5. You are ready to go!
+If you don't see the tab in devtools - just reopen it.